udkyo/lup/README.md

 ## Lup - loopy command execution

-Lup expands ranges groups of terms in shell commands similarly to using nested for loops.
+Lup expands ranges and groups of terms in shell commands similarly to if you were using nested for loops.

 `lup virsh @destroy,start@ @dev,test@_@1..3@`